 I've been leading this project for the last few years and this is very late to get going on it, although we have had some ideas to work with and materials donated.
-Before talking about this year's project, I thought I'd share some past projects.
-The labor and most of the materials are donated by members.
-Many also take time off of work to go to camp and teach.

 This mass of stuff is a collection of belts made from Zweigart Stitch band, baggies with floss and a needle, and pattern charts we made up with some motifs, alphabets and space for the children to chart their own name.
 The stitch taught was cross stitch.
 Many thanks go to Zweigart and Susan Johnson of SJ Designs for help in obtaining the Stitchband fabric.
 The belt buckles are D-rings.